abinit/abinit/doc/mkdocs-user-guide/fold2bloch.md

 # the Fold2Bloch utility

-## This file explains the use and i/o parameters needed for the "fold2Bloch" post-processor of the ABINIT package.
+This file explains the use and i/o parameters needed for the "fold2Bloch" post-processor of the ABINIT package.

-## 0 To be filled

 This program generates an unfolded spectrum in a small cell, from a folded spectrum of eigenvalues in a supercell.
 The new k-wavevectors and the weights for the range of energies (standard postscript file **_fold2Bloch.out**_ ) are